vatpac-technology/sops/docs/military/williamtown.md

     It is the responsibility of the WLM TCU controller to negotiate any airspace releases with ARL(All).

 ### Tower
-When WLM ADC is online, they own the within the WLM MIL CTR A (`SFC`-`A050`).
+When WLM ADC is online, they own the airspace within the WLM MIL CTR A (`SFC`-`A050`).
 This may be amended/released as required between WLM ADC and WLM TCU.

 <figure markdown>
 ![WLM ADC Airspace](img/wlmadc.png){ width="700" }